emiapwil/alto-draft/src/design.md

 As described above it is difficult to define a unified protocol to cover the need of ALL ALTO server implementations.
 However, we can narrow down the demands by establishing clear boundaries and focus on the most general and most commonly used requirements.

-The protocol is based on ALTO because of the fact that as mentioned in [](#information-sources), the ALTO servers are actually one kind of information source so it is natural to consider regulating the communication formats by extending the ALTO protocol.
+An observation is made that as mentioned in [](#information-sources), the ALTO servers are actually one kind of information source and the ALTO protocol is designed to publish certain network information.
+Hence, instead of designing a new protocol for data collection, which would result in functionality overlap assuredly and introduce complexity from an implementation perspective, the solution proposed in this document is based on the ALTO protocol.
+In this case, information sources can also take advantages of the ALTO framework such as the service discovery mechanism, and current ALTO implementations don't have to change anything if they want to serve as an information source too.

 To clarify the boundaries of the targeted information and to exploit the limitation of the current ALTO specification, especially for the network map